AlexandruMihai18/OOP-GwentStone/README.md

 -------------------------------------------------------

-# Helpers Implementation
+# helpers Implementation

-The Helpers package include utility classes that include static fields and methods used to:
+The helpers package include utility classes that include static fields and methods used to:
 * transform input (ActionBuilder, DeckBuilder) or format output (FormatOutput)
 * handle errors and keeping error messages
 * define card and action names